+Summary of revision

+The proposed revisions include information about a new active sensor type, the radar sounder.
+Performance criterio and interference criteria for the radar sounder active sensor type are included in Tables 1 and 2.
+In addition, a new section (Section 2) has been added to the Annex presenting information on performance and interference criterio for radar sounders for the purposes of active sensing of aquifers and ice sheets.

 Scope

 This Recommendation presents the performance and interference criteria for spaceborne active sensors in the bands allocated to the EESS (active).
 The Annex describes the technical bases for development of performance and interference criteria for various types of spaceborne active sensors.
-The sensor types include altimeters, scatterometers, precipitation radars, synthetic aperture radars and cloud profile radars.
+The sensor types include radar sounders altimeters, scatterometers, precipitation radars, synthetic aperture radars and cloud profile radars.

 Keywords

-Earth Exploration-Satellite Service (active), remote sensing, active sensors, precipitation radar, synthetic aperture radar (SAR), altimeter, scatterometer, cloud profile radar
+Earth Exploration-Satellite Service (active), remote sensing, active sensors, radar sounders, precipitation radar, synthetic aperture radar (SAR), altimeter, scatterometer, cloud profile radar

 Abbreviations/Glossary